-Arguments in Favor Arguments Against Home adaptations can Adapting homes to age in place does not address senior make it possible for many housing needs that are currently unmet, requiring seniors to age in place. supplemental strategies to address unmet needs.
-Additionally, renovations Furthermore, the City would need to identify and dedicate and home repairs are additional financial resources if implementation of this typically cost-effective strategy involves expanding the Home Improvement Program relative to building new to serve more senior households than the program serves senior housing. currently.
+Arguments Against Adapting homes to age in place does not address senior housing needs that are currently unmet, requiring supplemental strategies to address unmet needs.
+Furthermore, the City would need to identify and dedicate additional financial resources if implementation of this strategy involves expanding the Home Improvement Program o serve more senior households than the program serves currently.